 “Open” and “Private” refer to the distinct portions of the Site which relate to whether a Submission is publicly available or only viewable in private.

-“Regulated Data” means information or data where the collection, use, and/or disclosure/sharing is subject to one or more laws effective in the jurisdiction of the person uploading a Submission.
-Regulated Data includes but is not limited to payment card data (credit, debit, or other payment card data); national identification numbers (for example, social security numbers, government issued identifiers); Personal Data, including Personal Data about persons under the age of 13; race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data; criminal convictions or offenses; ‘Protected Health Information’ (PHI) as defined by HIPAA in the US; financial information pertaining to a natural living person; or any other data where publishing such data is prohibited or restricted under applicable law.
+"Regulated Data" means information or data where the collection, use, and disclosure/sharing is subject to one or more laws effective in the jurisdiction of the person uploading a Submission.
+Regulated Data includes but is not limited to payment card data (credit, debit, or other payment card data); national identification numbers (for example, Social Security Numbers, Government Issued Identifiers); Personal Data, including Personal Data about persons under the age of 13; race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data; criminal convictions or offenses; ‘Protected Health Information (PHI)' as defined by HIPAA in the US; financial information pertaining to a natural living person; or any other data where publishing such data is prohibited under applicable law.

 A “Submission” means any information, content, or material that is submitted, uploaded, posted or otherwise made available on or through the Site or through the Services available in connection with the Site.